Nano-Core/Nano.Library/README.md

 [![NuGet](https://img.shields.io/nuget/dt/NanoCore.svg)](https://www.nuget.org/packages/NanoCore/)
 [![NuGet](https://img.shields.io/nuget/v/NanoCore.svg)](https://www.nuget.org/packages/NanoCore/)

-Nano is a .NET Core 2.0+ library.
+Nano is a library for rapidly building Net Core 2.0+ applications.
-It combines common patterns and practices, and allows developers to build and deploy REST micro-services, rapidly.

-The library is easily consumed and configured.
-Inject provider dependencies for logging, data context and eventing.
-Derive concrete class implementations for Application, Service, Controller, Model and so on, from enriched default abstractions and interfaces.
-Stay focused on the objective of modelling the business domain (models and operations), and prevent wasting development resources on non-business related functionality.

-The project is inspired by years of tedious repeatitions, contunously re-writing similar code-snippets and libraries, to handle common functionality not directly related to any specific business domain, but to infrastructure, hosting, configuration, logging, data, versioning, repositories, valiation and more.
+The project is inspired by years of tedious repetitions, continuously re-writing similar code-snippets and libraries, to handle common functionality, not related to the business domain.

+The aspects and benefits of Nano, can be summarized as follows.
+* Provides configurable implementations for non-business related aspects of an application,
+* Such as logging, data access, message queuing, documentation, validation and many other similar features.
+* Combining the best practices, patterns, extensions and conventions of modern development.
+* Inject providers and register custom dependencies.
+* Override, Extend or disable any part of Nano, not suitable for the application.
+* Derive concrete implementations, enriched with functionality, from base abstractions and interfaces, for all parts of the application.
+* Avoid wasting valuable development resources, on matters not related to the business.
+* Remain focused on modelling data and operations of the business domain.

 Check out the [Nano Wiki](https://github.com/Nano-Services/Nano/wiki), and follow our [Quick Guide](https://github.com/Nano-Services/Nano/wiki/Quick-Guide), and have your first Nano-Service running within the hour.